LapisBlue/Lapitar/README.md

 # Lapitar [![Build Status](https://travis-ci.org/LapisBlue/Lapitar.svg?branch=master)](https://travis-ci.org/LapisBlue/Lapitar)

+__Note: Lapitar is not actively maintained and deprecated.
+It was replaced by [Visage](https://github.com/unascribed/Visage) which is hosted at https://visage.gameminers.com.__

 [Lapitar] is a new **open source** Minecraft avatar service, providing 2D and 3D avatars with a simple API.
 If you just want to test it out or use it on your website you can check out how to use Lapitar [on our website][Lapitar].
 This readme describes how to setup your own [Lapitar] installation.

 ## Introduction